 Cllr Mike Whiting prior to supporting HIF bid

-The Five Parishes Opposition Group campaign
+The Five Parishes Group campaign

 - 11,250 houses over hundreds of acres of Swale countryside

 - A new A2/M2 link road over prime agricultural land